crispab/crisp-dna/_docs/communication-meetings-tools.md

 Where we **store info**:

 -   Google Docs - we used it for almost everything now a days.
 Our main doc is the [dashboard](dashboard.html)
--   Dropbox - we have a dropbox business account that we used for shared docs that don't fit in google docs.
 -   GitHub - a github organization account for shared code and, well, the Product Space DNA that you are reading right now.

 How we **communicate with the outside world**: